 Why you should take this course

 - Clinically relevant: Non-pharmacological approaches to managing chronic pain are more important than ever.
 Developed in consultation with clinical experts and people living with pain, Pain Foundations will enable you to gain foundational knowledge in chronic pain and pain management and serves as a basis for more advanced learning.

 - Brought to you by Canada’s pain experts: Pain Foundations was developed by Pain BC, a national and international leader in chronic pain.
 We offer Pain BC Certification, a stamp of quality recognized around the world.

 - Online, compact and self-paced: Learn at your own pace and from the comfort of your home or office, with minimal time from your practice, family and life.

-- Accredited for BC RMTs: This course has been approved for 2 PD Continuing Education Credits in Cycle 12 by the College of Massage Therapists of British Columbia.
-Learners will receive a course completion certificate upon graduating which registered RMTs in BC can submit to the college for credit before October 31, 2021
+- For registered massage therapists (RMTs) in BC: This course has been approved for 2 PD Continuing Education Credits in Cycle 12 by the College of Massage Therapists of British Columbia.
+Learners will receive a course completion certificate upon graduating which registered RMTs in BC can submit to the college for credit before October 31, 2021.

 - Person in pain: A lived experience perspective

 - Environmental and cultural factors affecting the person